COVID Series: Buying Plane Tickets In A World Of Travel Restrictions

 I know it's possible to save a lot of money this way, and that's fine, I'm just saying leave yourself lots and lots of room for things to go wrong, *especially* in a time when some airlines are cancelling flights left and right just weeks before departure.

 #3 - CHECK COVID BORDER RESTRICTIONS BEFORE YOU BOOK!

 In the Times Before COVID, you could find some really great deals by leveraging airline partnerships, flying three or four different Star Alliance airlines between Boston and Bali.

 Currently, several countries' COVID restrictions state that foreign nationals who can't come TO the country can still come THROUGH the major airports, providing their arriving and departing flights are both operated by the same airline.
-Taiwan, Hong Kong, Singapore and Japan all have some form of this rule right now.

 Online Travel Agencies aren't normally responsible for verifying your eligibility to enter a country before they sell you a ticket to go there, so you've got to double-check for yourself before you click Purchase.

 The reality of COVID-world is that airlines are going to reschedule, cancel and otherwise juggle flights around constantly.
 Once you've booked, check back two weeks, one week *and* two days before departure to ensure your flight is still going as planned.
 If something's changed, you should get an e-mail notification, but it's still worth taking a minute to keep an eye out, while you've still got time to work around any last-minute changes.